mvaneyken/distinct/README.md

 WARNING
 -------

-The app is very, very far from primetime.
+The app is in beta.